 The Rare Earth Market

-Rare earth elements, are critical enablers of clean energy.
-They are used in a range of applications, and due to their unique physical and chemical nature, are exceptionally challenging to duplicate or replace.
+Rare earth elements are critical enablers of clean energy and electro-mobility.
+They are used in a wide range of applications that have transformed modern society, and due to their unique physical and chemical properties, are exceptionally challenging to duplicate or replace.
 Rare earth elements are used in small, but often necessary, amounts in hundreds of different technologies, materials, and chemicals worldwide in commercial, industrial, social, medical, and environmental applications.

-Adamas Intelligence has forecast that global annual EV sales (excluding mild and micro hybrids) will increase from 4.3 million units last year to 12.5 million in 2025 and 32.0 million in 2030.
-With upwards of 80% of all EVs projected to use permanent magnet traction motors in the years ahead, the rapid rise in EV sales will fuel a 350% increase in demand for rare earths used in EV traction motors between 2018 and 2025, and a further 127% increase in demand between 2025 and 2030.
+Adamas Intelligence forecasts that global annual passenger EV sales (excluding mild and micro hybrids) will increase from 4.6 million units last year to 14.0 million in 2025 and 34.5 million in 2030.
+With upwards of 80% of all EVs projected to use permanent magnet traction motors in the years ahead, the rapid rise in EV sales will fuel a 275% increase in demand for rare earths used in passenger EV traction motors between 2019 and 2025, and a further 124% increase in demand between 2025 and 2030.

-Aside from EV traction motors, Adamas Intelligence forecasts strong demand growth for rare earth permanent magnets in the years ahead from applications like wind power generators, industrial robots, electric scooters and bicycles, energy-efficient consumer appliances and the ever-growing list of micro-motors found in passenger and commercial vehicles of all types
+Aside from passenger EV traction motors, micromotors, sensors and speakers, Adamas Intelligence forecasts strong demand growth for rare earth permanent magnets in the years ahead from applications like commercial EV traction motors, wind power generators, industrial robots, electric scooters and bicycles, energy-efficient consumer appliances, cordless powertools and the ever-growing list of micromotors and sensors used in conventional passenger and commercial vehicles.

-Adamas Intelligence has stated that in the next decade, rapid demand growth will challenge the ability of the supply-side to keep up, particularly for neodymium, praseodymium and dysprosium, with global annual demand for these elements expected to increasingly exceed global annual production in the years after 2020, resulting in the depletion of historically-accumulated inventories and, ultimately, shortages if the market continues on a path of business as usual.
+Adamas Intelligence projects that in the next decade, rapid demand growth will challenge the ability of the supply-side to keep up, particularly for neodymium, praseodymium and dysprosium, with global annual demand for these elements expected to increasingly exceed global annual production from 2022 onward, resulting in the depletion of historically-accumulated inventories and, ultimately, shortages unless substantial new sources of supply are developed.

 Rare Earths and Electric Vehicles

-Rare earths are used for a variety of applications in electric cars, but the major application is within the electric motor.
-There are three main types of electric vehicle traction motors in commercial use: permanent magnet (“PM”) motors, induction motors, and salient pole synchronous reluctance (“SPSR”) motors.
-Of the three motor types, PM motors are the only variety that contain rare earth permanent magnets.
+Rare earths are used in a wide variety of applications throughout electric vehicles, but the primary application is within the electric traction motor.
+There are three main types of electric vehicle traction motors in commercial use: permanent magnet synchronous motors (“PMSMs”), induction motors, and electrically excited synchronous motors (“EESMs”).
+Of the three motor types, PMSMs are the only variety that contain rare earth permanent magnets.

-In 2018, 93% of all passenger EVs sold globally used PM motors, an increase of 1% over the year prior according to a model-by-model build-up using Adamas Intelligence’s “EV Motor Power and Motor Metals Tracker”.
+In 2019, 97% of all passenger EVs sold globally used PM motors, an increase of 3% over the year prior according to a model-by-model build-up using Adamas Intelligence’s “EV Motor Power Monthly” report and data service.

 For example, the cost of increasing the capacity of a 60-kWh battery pack by just 5% to compensate for use of an induction traction motor can increase powertrain costs by upwards of US $300, which is almost double the entire bill of materials for the permanent magnet traction motor.

-As such, Adamas Intelligence contends that the business case clearly supports a future in which automakers overwhelmingly opt to use PM traction motors in their next-generation EV designs because it allows them to thrift costly battery capacity while still offering a competitive driving range.
+As such, Adamas Intelligence contends that the business case clearly supports a future in which automakers overwhelmingly opt to use permanent magnet traction motors in their next-generation electric vehicle designs because it allows them to thrift costly battery capacity while still offering a competitive driving range.

 Rare Earths in EV Traction Motors

-Adamas Intelligence estimates that, on average, a PM traction motor for an EV contains approximately 1.2 kg of NdFeB magnets per 100 kW of peak motor power yielded.
-During production of this 1.2 kg of NdFeB magnets, Adamas estimates that an additional 0.4 kg of NdFeB alloy is diverted to waste streams during casting, crushing, milling, sintering, cutting, grinding, coating and inspection of the final magnets, and as such, a total of 1.6 kg of NdFeB alloy is consumed per 100 kW of peak motor power.
+Adamas Intelligence estimates that, on average, a PMSM traction motor for an EV contains approximately 1.2 kg of NdFeB magnets per 100 kW of peak motor power yielded.
+During production of this 1.2 kg of NdFeB magnets, Adamas estimates that an additional 0.5 kg of NdFeB alloy is diverted to waste streams during casting, crushing, milling, sintering, cutting, grinding, coating and inspection of the final magnets, and as such, a total of 1.7 kg of NdFeB alloy is consumed per 100 kW of peak motor power.

-And finally – to produce 0.6 kg of rare earth metal inputs requires an initial 0.7 kg of rare earth oxides, meaning that in total, every 100 kW of PM traction motor power produced globally creates demand for approximately 0.7 kg of rare earth oxides.
+To produce 1.7 kg of NdFeB alloy requires approximately 0.5 kg of rare earth metal inputs (primarily NdPr with lesser Dy and minor Tb) and to produce 0.5 kg of rare earth metal inputs requires an initial 0.6 kg of rare earth oxides, meaning that in total, every 100 kW of permanent magnet traction motor power produced globally creates demand for approximately 0.6 kg of rare earth oxides.

-In 2018, Adamas research indicates that globally, the sales-weighted-average EV’s traction motor power totaled 93 kW, almost double what it was in 2011.
-Looking forward to 2025, Adamas forecasts that as BEV sales growth continues to outpace PHEV and HEV sales growth globally, the sales-weighted-average motor power will increase to 131 kW in 2025, creating demand for 1.0 kilogram of NdPr oxide (and minor Dy/Tb) for every new EV equipped with a PM traction motor.
+In 2019, Adamas research indicates that globally, the sales-weighted-average EV’s traction motor power totaled 93 kW, almost double what it was in 2010.
+Looking forward to 2025, Adamas forecasts that, as BEV sales growth continues to outpace PHEV and HEV sales growth globally, the sales-weighted-average motor power will increase to 127 kW in 2025, creating demand for 0.7 kilograms of NdPr oxide (and minor Dy/Tb) for every new EV equipped with a PMSM traction motor.

-Similarly, from 2018 through 2030 Adamas Intelligence forecasts that global annual demand for dysprosium oxide (or oxide equivalent) will increasingly exceed global annual production in the years after 2020, resulting in the depletion of historically-accumulated inventories and, ultimately, shortages of dysprosium if global production is not increased beyond what is currently forecasted.
+Similarly, from 2019 through 2030 Adamas Intelligence forecasts that global annual demand for dysprosium oxide (or oxide equivalent) will increasingly exceed global annual production, resulting in the depletion of historically-accumulated inventories and, ultimately, shortages of dysprosium if global production is not increased beyond what is currently forecasted.

 Ambitious Country and City Targets for EV Adoption